-*In fact she survived until 1949, when a cash-strapped nation hauled the ship out to sea and blew it up the Channel.
+*She survived until 1949, when a cash-strapped nation hauled the ship out to sea and blew it up the Channel.
 There were protests at this act of historical vandalism but to no avail.
 The stern and figure head were at least saved and are now on display at the National Maritime Museum in Greenwich.

 Appendix: Death on the Dispatch

 The dying man was found by Seymour and his assistants on Christmas morning, having fallen out of his hammock into a barrel underneath.
 According to Thompson’s accusation, the sergeant had laughed at Davie and then thrown a coat over the barrel.
 Called to the court-marshal, Seymour responded that he had done no such thing.
-However, he did admit to striking Davie with his rattan, which he claimed it was no wider than one of the judges’ quills and so not really painful to be hit with.
+However, he did admit to striking Davie with his rattan, which he claimed was no wider than one of the judges’ quills and so not really painful to be hit with.
 Davie was found hours later in the evening by Michael Brian, the boatswain’s mate, who managed to get him back into the hammock.
 Davie was found dead at 4 am on Boxing Day, his body slumped on the deck, head lying on his medicine chest.

 Researching your relatives in Nelson’s navy

 William’s time as a rigger in Plymouth docks were uncovered in ADM42/919, while ADM6 contains warrant and fee books, and comprises vital evidence of service and payments received.
 ADM 1 contains letters by captains and proved vital in finding additional evidence to confirm the data in the muster and pay books.
 But perhaps the most vital series for my research was ADM4, the boatswain’s service book that listed William’s length of service with the various ships to which he was posted.
 The secret is not to be over-awed and to think laterally.
-It’s also worthwhile asking some of the archivists for any tips they might have.
+It is also worthwhile asking some of the archivists for any tips they might have.